 Exegesis of selected portions of this book, one of the major literary and prophetic works of the Old Testament.
-The issues concerning historical background, authorship, and style are evaluated, but primary attention is focused on the most important sections of the book.
+The issues concerning historical background, authorship, and the book's message receive initial attention, but the course gives primary focus to a selection of key chapters of Isaiah.
 Prerequisite: OT 603.
 Two hours.